 I’m lucky to get to bring my passions for food and writing together in a professional capacity, but The Muffin Myth is where I get to do my own thing.
 I’m the boss here!
 So I write about the kind of food I like to eat – real food – and post recipes I hope you’ll like.
 My goal is to educate people about nutrition and prove that healthy food can be easy to make and delicious to eat!

-I currently live in Stockholm, Sweden, with my husband, Paul, a professional engineer and maniac endurance athlete who does crazy things like swim-run racing across 26 islands in the Stockholm archipelago.
+I currently live in Stockholm, Sweden, with my husband, Paul, and our little boy, Niko.
 Life sometimes takes me back to Vancouver, BC, Canada, where I was born and raised.
 You can read about my path to healthy eating here.

 My food philosophy: I think that food used to be simple.
 You grew it, you cooked it, you ate it.
 You ate seasonally, you ate local.
 You preserved things.
 You ate things made by people whose names you knew, and faces you were familiar with.
 Then, food became industrialized and science got involved and some people figured out they could make a lot of money by producing food in monocultures and tinkering with it and telling people that the end product was better than the plain old food they were used to eating.
 Lots of people believed the fancy new stuff they were eating was indeed better, and somewhere along the way people forgot how to tell the difference between real food and the other stuff.